Mattlister/designandconquer/README.md

 * A professionally layed out single page application with includes JavaScript, some JQuery, complex HTML and CSS.
 * A site that the developer would use themselves and I will be using the format again for other clients.
 It will be a forefront of his portfolio.

+### Future plans

+* Offer more holiday destinations by expanding the adventures and portfolio
+* Showcase more self made videos from users about their experiences

 ### User Stories

-## As a user aged between 16 and upwards, I want:
+* As a user aged between 16 and upwards, I want:

 1. The objectives to be met when using the site so there's no confusion and it's easy to navigate around the page.